 - No later than Monday after Spring Recess -- Student receives substantive comments and guidance from the supervisor and reader on the entire thesis.

-- Second Monday in April – Final revised thesis is due to thesis supervisor, reader, and the Director of the Honors Program by attachment for final evaluation.
+- Second Monday in April – Final revised thesis is due to thesis supervisor and reader by attachment for final evaluation.

 - Mid to late April – Public presentation of project(s).